Cycling74/min-api/doc/GuideToWritingObjects.md

 ### Vector Attributes

 Array/Vector attributes are defined by using a specialization of `std::vector` for the attribute type.
-Here is an example from the **convolve** object in the Min-DevKit.
+Here is an example from the **min.convolve** object in the Min-DevKit.

 ```c++
 attribute< vector<double> > kernel = { this, "kernel", {1.0, 0.0} };